zimash/sklerotnik/kernel.rst

 ===============================================================
 .. code-block:: shell

+  # In the current example all actions are performed from the kernel source directory
+  # For other cases, if necessary, we can refer to the documentation
   make <CONFIG>                    # Prepare the necessary configuration make modules_prepare             # Set up for building external modules make M=<path_to_module> modules  # Build module